 FRIENDS of Great Salt Lake will begin taking applications for the Alfred Lambourne Prize in March of 2018.
+Click Here to Submit Your Work.
 FRIENDS celebrates the relationship between local artists and one of Utah’s most precious natural resources, Great Salt Lake.
-Through artistic expressions, we enhance our capacity to build awareness about the Lake and…
+Through artistic expressions, we enhance our capacity to…

 Great Salt Lake, the second most hypersaline Inland Sea in the world, has a fate of becoming even more salty with permanent loss of a large portion of its Bear River fresh water life supply.

 Precious fresh water diverted to support more of the same, the endless expansion of the human race, big box stores, and shopping centers duplicated around the country ruining any future adventure of small town exploration and road trips.

 Everything is becoming the same.
 Everyone is looking the same.
 Everyone does the same things.
 Great Salt Lake is unique and the planet is loosing it as its life blood is stolen from its soft salty shores, waves gently breaking further and further out, leaving vast arrays of dry barren mudflats waiting for phragmites to invade.

 Utah does not own Great Salt Lake.
 Great Salt Lake is owned by the world.